 Air pollution is among the most serious threats to national parks.
 The National Park Service has established the NPS air quality webcam network to show “live” digital images of more than a dozen parks.
 Click here to see current air conditions at Denali National Park.

 Cruise aboard National Geographic Sea Bird.
 Discover a land of fjords and islands teeming with wildlife, featuring a Glacier Bay National Park excursion.
 Extend your journey into Denali National Park and Preserve.
-Limited availability left on this departure but multiple alternate departures are available May-August.
-Book by December 31 and receive complimentary round-trip airfare between Seattle and Alaska!
+This departure is now full but multiple alternate departures are available May-August.